mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 To build an audience criteria based on a user's profile information, press the **add criteria** button and select **Users** to view options for user based criteria:

-- Audience membership
+- `Audience membership`: Checking a user's membership in other audiences.
+Only audiences which do not contain nested definitions can be selected.
-- Calculated attributes
+- `Calculated attributes`: Check a users calculated attribute value
-- Consent
+- `Consent`: Check a users CCPA or GDPR consent state
-- Device, OS, Carrier
+- `Device, OS, Carrier`: Check a users device type, carrier and operating system
-- First seen
+- `First seen`: Check the date the user was first seen
-- User and device identities
+- `Location`: Check user location
-- User attributes
+- `User and device identities`: Check the format and presence of user and device identities
-- User attribute lists
+- `User attributes`: Check user attributes
-- Location
+- `User attribute lists`: Check user attribute lists

 ![](/images/audience-user-criteria.png)